-Join the Fry Street Quartet, Utah State University's string quartet in residence, for its inaugural summer chamber
+Join the Fry Street Quartet, Utah State University's string quartet in residence, for a summer chamber music

 Open to students ages 14-18.